JohannesBorgqvist/Turing_patterns_bud_scars/README.md

-# The effect of a single hole in the unit sphere on Turing patterns
+# A hole in Turing’s theory: pattern formation on the sphere with budscars
 *Date:* 2021-09-18<br>
 *Written by:* Johannes Borgqvist<br>

-Description of the project
+Welcome to the github repositry associated with the article "*A hole in Turing’s theory: pattern formation on the sphere with budscars*" (**Add link to the future article**).
+The starting point of this project is the Schnakenberg model which has previously been analysed on the sphere [1].

 https://user-images.githubusercontent.com/77111216/190901847-791e2401-197a-4cc3-afd8-a9064b8fbf3a.mp4